-Highlights: The Sun shining at 12.30 am at night in Anchorage
+Highlights: The sun shining brightly at 00.30 in Anchorage

 At the airport I had to pay a bag check in fee ($20) and I had no lounge access!
 Back to being a regular traveler, kind of sucks with long waits.
 First flight on Alaska Airlines went smoothly enough which left me with a 4 hours stopover in Seattle.

 While waiting I had time to reflect on life and those around me.
 I have some truly great friends but I’m starting to realize there are a few people, mostly at work, who are either taking advantage or don’t appreciate what I do for them.
 I’m considering whether I should be more self-centered and if so would this make me a bad person??

 Impressed with the facilitates of this airport.
 During my 4 hour Seattle stopover I used the free WiFi (Australian Airports take note) which allowed me to stream ABC News from back home making the four hour plus stopover much easier.
 Did a few laps of the airport with the heavy day-pack (I always keep the laptop with me when traveling on planes) than I went an wasted the physical effort with a stop at Wendy’s for a double cheese burger combo.
 I’m my own worst enemy with since things.
 Still I managed to track down a power outlet to power up my iPhone for inflight games and music, I counted 6 rare locations in the entire airport.